nathanddaniel/nathanddaniel/README.md

 - 👋 Hi, I’m @nathanddaniel
   - 👀 I’m interested in programming and Machine Learning
-- 🌱 I’m currently learning more about OS Development
+- 🌱 I’m currently learning more about Operating Systems and Computer Architecture
 - 📫 How to reach me ...
 20nmd1@queensu.ca

 <!---